DallanQ/innovation/QA.md

 > what happens if someone gets a final achievement in the middle of the actions?
 Does the game end then, or does it continue until the end of that players turn?

 The (standard) game end is that the person who gets the 4/5/6-th achievement wins.
+Regular achievements can only be claimed as an action, so clearly there's no problem with these.
+Special achievements are claimed IMMEDIATELY (even if the matching condition is transient.
+For example: you're melding multiple cards and you reach the condition after melding one, and the lose the condition after melding the second, you still get to claim the special achievement)
-As soon as you have the appropriate number of achievements, you win.
+So, as soon as you have the appropriate number of achievements, you win.

 [vaccination](https://boardgamegeek.com/thread/1556261/vaccination)